davidshq/awesome-bitclout/DevResources.md

 - [HPaulson/BitClout-API-Docs](https://github.com/HPaulson/BitClout-API-Docs) - Community sourced documentation.
 - [Unofficial Bitclout API](https://www.bitcloutapi.net/) - Allows one to make requests against an unofficial API for BitClout, must hold $15 in creator's coin to use.
+- [Login with BitClout](https://github.com/mubashariqbal/login-with-bitclout) - Proof of concept implementation of Login with BitClout for any web application.

 ## Tutorials
 - [Setting Up a BitClout Node Using AWS EC2](https://docs.bitswap.network/setting-up-a-bitclout-node-using-aws-ec2) - Tutorial from @bitswap, @sigil, and @aryanm.